lextudio/pysnmp/README.md

 * `pyasn1` package from [PyASN1](https://pyasn1.readthedocs.io)
 * If `pysmi` package from [PySMI](https://www.pysnmp.com/pysmi/) presents, MIB services are enabled.
-* If `cryptography` package presents, strong SNMPv3 encryption is enabled.
+* If `cryptography` package (43.0.x and above) presents, strong SNMPv3 encryption is enabled.

 Make sure you check out other sibling projects of PySNMP from [the home page](https://www.pysnmp.com/).